40 Commando: Dieppe Raid

 The RM Commando's first assignment was Operation Jubilee at Dieppe on 19 August 1942.
 In support of the main Canadian assault force, Nos.
-3 and 4 (Army) Commandos were to destroy the enemy coastal batteries covering the main landing beaches, whilst the RM Commando's role was to take the Port Area to capture German navel craft and intelligence while destroying port installations.
+3 and 4 (Army) Commandos were to destroy the enemy coastal batteries covering the main landing beaches, whilst the RM Commando's role was to take the Port Area to capture German naval craft and intelligence while destroying port installations.
 There were also to act as a reverse as required.
 In the pre-dawn run-in the landing craft of No. 3 were fired upon and scattered with the result that only two small parties managed to land, one was overwhelmed, but the other successfully engaged the Berneval battery for some hours before withdrawing.
 On the other flank at Varengeville No. 4, under the command of Lord Lovat, carried out what was officially hailed as a 'classic operation of war' and completely destroyed the Hess Battery, successfully withdrawing and re-embarking with prisoners.

 Unfortunately, following confused reports from the main beaches the Force Commander, Major General John Hamilton Roberts ordered the reserve units in.
 The Fusiliers Mont-Royal and the RM Commando reinforced the Canadian assault force, who were pinned down on the main beach.
 With the RM Commando now committed to support the main landings, the Commanding Officer realised his men were about to join the failing assault.
 He stood on the rear deck of his landing craft and signalled the withdrawal.
 He was killed during his actions.
 The few men and craft that had already arrived at the beach were stranded when their assault craft were damaged.
 They continued to fight for three hours until they were killed, wounded or captured.
 This included the unit second-in-command Robert Houghton.

 After the raid approval was given to raise a second commando unit from the Royal Marines.
 On 10 October 1942, the 2nd Royal Marines Commando was formed.
 The Units were initially renamed: ‘A’ (RM) Commando and ‘B’ (RM) Commando.
 By the end of November 1942 the Units were soon renamed as: No.40 (Royal Marines) Commando, with B (RM) Commando becoming No.41 (Royal Marines) Commando.